 - An iron study to rule out iron deficiency anemia (IDA)

 - Porphyrin acts as the framework for the heme portion of hemoglobin.
-Porphyrin levels can differentiate between beta-thalassemia minor from anemia due to lead poisoning or iron deficiency.
+Porphyrin levels can help differentiate between beta-thalassemia minor from anemia due to lead exposure or iron deficiency.
 Porphyrin levels are normal in beta-thalassemia but elevated in the latter conditions.
 (3)

 - Thyroid panel